Skip to Main Content

 Employers

-There are approximately 134,300 broadcast and sound engineering technicians employed in the United States.
+There are approximately 132,300 audio and video technicians, broadcast technicians, and sound engineering technicians employed in the United States.
 Though most major recording studios are located in metropolitan areas such as New York and Los Angeles, many cities across the country have vibrant music scenes.
 Talented, skilled engineers will always be in demand, no matter the size of the recording studio.
 They may be employed by a studio, or they may be self-employed, either contracting with studios or operating their own recording business.
 Engineers also work for broadcast companies, engineering sound for radio and TV programs.
 Some recording engineers work for video production companies and corporate media libraries, helping to create in-house company presentations and films.
-Others work in the computer and video game industry.
+Others work in the computer and video game industry, as well as for podcasting companies.

 Related Professions